Requirement to display liquor licence

 • trading conditions.

-You must keep this licence document on the licensed premises and - if requested - make it available to any Office of Liquor and Gaming Regulation (OLGR) compliance officer or police officer who inspects your premises.
-If your licence document is destroyed or misplaced, you must apply for a replacement licence and pay the relevant fee.
+You must keep your licence on the licensed premises and, if requested, present it to any Office of Liquor and Gaming Regulation (OLGR) compliance officer or a police officer who inspects your premises.

 • name of licensee